tkw1536/ggman/README.md

 In addition to the `--for` argument, the `--here` argument also works.
 It is a shortcut that is equivalent to calling `--for` with the remote of the repository located in the current working directory.

+In addition, the `--for` argument by default uses a fuzzy matching algorithm.
+For example, the pattern `wrld` will also match a repository called `world`.
+Fuzzy matching only works for patterns that do not contain a special glob characters (`*` and friends).
+It is also possible to turn off fuzzy matching entirely by passing the `--no-fuzzy-filter` / `-n` argument.

 ### 'ggman comps' and 'ggman canon'

 On `github.com` and multiple other providers, it is usually possible to clone repositories via multiple urls.